 Common situations where this approach makes a real difference:

-Multi-language menu
+Multi-language tourist area menu

-Use this when setting up or updating your restaurant, café, or bar's table service with QR menus, or when you want to make your menu accessible via mobile without printing.
+Use this when setting up or updating your restaurant, cafe, or bar's table service with QR menus, or when you want to make your menu accessible via mobile without printing.

 Get better results with these expert suggestions: